jlevy/og-equity-compensation/README.md

 ### The AMT trap

-One scenario is so dangerous we give it its own section.
+When it comes to taxes and equity compensation, one scenario is so dangerous we give it its own section.

 ❗ If you have received an ISO, exercising it may unexpectedly trigger a big AMT bill—even before you actually make any money on a sale!